Chandrasen Rathore: Reign

 In 1575 a powerful Mughal operation was launched against Chandrasen under Shah Quli Khan, Rai Singh, Keshav Das and Shahbaz Khan.

-In 1576 the powerful fort of Siwana which served as Chandrasen's capital was captured by the Mughals.

 Akbar then had sent Jalal Khan to capture Chandrasen.
 But in the hot pursuit of Chandrasen, Jalal Khan lost his life.
 It seems the garrison used by Chandrasen at Siwana were sufficiently secured as could not be dislodged by the strenuous efforts put by Jalal Khan and other.
 He had also put a troop of faithful Rathors of Durana.

-Finally in his 21st regnal year, Akbar had decided to put an end to the thing and sent a strong force under Mir Bakshi Shahbaz Khan.
-Shahbaz Khan had managed to reduce the fort of Duran and attack Siwana.
+Finally in his 21st regnal year, Akbar had decided to put an end to the thing and sent a strong force under Mir Bakhshi Shahbaz Khan.
+Shahbaz Khan managed to reduce the fort of Duran and attack Siwana.
 By the end of March 1576, the fort of Siwana had fallen and left Chandrasen as a homeless wanderer.

 At the request of his Sardars, he then proceeded to the hills of Piplod.
 During this time, Rawal Har Rai of Jaisalmer attacked and captured the fort of Porkaran for the Mughals.